Weird Nature

 Weird Nature is a 2002 British documentary television series produced by John Downer Productions for the BBC and Discovery Channel.
 The series features strange behavior in nature—specifically, the animal world.
-The series now airs on the Science Channel.
+The series now airs on TLC (TV network) the Science Channel and Animal Planet.
 The series took three years to make and a new filming technique was used to show animal movements in 3D.

 Each episode, however, tended to end with a piece about how humans are probably the oddest species of all.
 For example, in the end of the episode about locomotion, the narrator states how unusual it is for a mammal to be bipedal.
 In the episode about defences, the narrator explains that humans have no real natural defences, save for their big brains.